vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 # Filter for specific MS level
 $ exfilms -i (or --inputDirectory) "/path/to/input/directory/" -f (or --filterSpectrumData) --msLevel 1 2
 ```
-> *Note: Space-separated numbers is required as values for this flag.*

 > *Default: Spectrum data of MS level 1 and 2 will be filtered for.*

 <br><br>